UPSat: General

-The structural sub-system is based on a “hybrid” approach of both Aluminum (frame) and CFRP components (4 faces), built in-house.
+The structural sub-system is based on a "hybrid" approach of both aluminum (frame) and CFRP components (4 faces), built in-house.

 Primary payload

-On-board UPSat, the primary payload, a science unit is integrated.
-The science unit (designed by the University of Oslo and supplied through the Von Karman Institute as part of the QB50 program) will be used for plasma measurements during the mission duration.
-The science unit is a multi-Needle Langmuir Probe instrument works by measuring the current collected individually from four needle probes, placed in front of the satellite's shock front.
-The collected current is converted to voltage, filtered, digitalized and then sent to the central telemetry system.
+On-board UPSat, the primary payload, a science unit was integrated.
+The science unit (designed by the University of Oslo and supplied through the Von Karman Institute as part of the QB50 program) was used for plasma measurements during the mission.
+The science unit was a multi-Needle Langmuir Probe (mNLP) instrument that worked by measuring the current collected individually from four needle probes, placed in front of the satellite's shock front.
+The collected current was converted to voltage, filtered, digitalized and then sent to the central telemetry system.

 Secondary payload

 As a secondary payload UPSat sports an embedded Linux board (DART-4460) running a modified version of the OpenWRT operating system controlling a b/w camera (MU9PM-MH) with 1 / 2.5’’ sensor size.